PHPCSStandards/PHP_CodeSniffer-website/wiki/Advanced-Usage.md

 > [!NOTE]
 > The `Generic.WhiteSpace.DisallowTabIndent` and `Generic.WhiteSpace.DisallowSpaceIndent` sniffs, which enforce space or tab indentation respectively, will still generate errors, even if you have replaced tabs with spaces using the `--tab-width` setting.
 These sniffs looks at the unmodified version of the code to check line indentation.
-> When using a [[custom ruleset.xml file|Annotated ruleset]], only enable one of these two sniffs, never both.
+> When using a [custom `ruleset.xml` file](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki/Annotated-Ruleset), only enable one of these two sniffs, never both.

 <p align="right"><a href="#table-of-contents">back to top</a></p>